 Where Restaurant365 stops working

-Pricing may not fit independent restaurant economics.
+Suite packaging charges for modules you may already cover.
 Restaurant365 pricing and packaging vary by module and location count.
-For a small independent group, that can mean paying for accounting, payroll, and labor modules they often already cover elsewhere.
-The procurement and food-cost functionality they actually need may be bundled into a suite priced for a back-office team they do not have.
+That can mean paying, per location, for accounting, payroll, and labor modules the operation already covers elsewhere — and the meter runs on every location added.
+The procurement and food-cost functionality actually needed may be bundled into a suite priced for a back-office team the operation does not have.

-The math is unforgiving at SMB scale.
-An independent restaurant doing $1.5M in annual revenue with a 28% food cost spends $420K/year on COGS.
+The math is unforgiving.
+A restaurant doing $1.5M in annual revenue with a 28% food cost spends $420K/year on COGS.
 A suite investment is reasonable if it replaces meaningful back-office work.
 It is harder to justify if the supplier conversation still sits in inboxes and AP still discovers the variance after the invoice arrives.

 Restaurant365 is a system of record, not a closed-loop execution engine.
 This is the structural distinction that matters most.
 When a supplier replies with a substitution, an ETA change, or a price correction, Restaurant365 requires someone to read that email, update the PO, and reconcile the invoice manually.
 The system captures what you entered; it does not run ahead of you.
-For a restaurant chain with a dedicated procurement manager, this is manageable.
-For an independent operator or a lean small group, it means the supplier conversation still runs your day.
+That is process scaling: it holds together only as long as someone's job is to feed the system, and every location added means more of that someone.
+Inference scales by adding a connection; process scales by adding headcount.

 No agentic supplier-reply monitoring.
 The Layer 1 AI that reads supplier replies across email, WhatsApp, and EDI and turns changes into reviewable order-state updates is absent.
 This is not a feature gap that will close in a future update — it requires a workflow-first architecture where the purchase order is a living document that updates from supplier events.
 Restaurant365's architecture is accounting-ledger-first.
-Both are valid designs for their intended segments; they answer different questions.
+Both are valid designs; they answer different questions.

 No team collaboration on supplier email threads.
 Supplier communication stays in personal inboxes.
 The produce rep's 5:30am WhatsApp and the wine distributor's allocation note are not visible to the rest of the team.
 When the buyer who handles the main distributor relationship is unavailable, that relationship is temporarily opaque to everyone else.